llayer/AIErrorLogAnalysis/README.md

-# AIErrorLogAnalysis
+# AIErrorLogAnalysis with Natural Language Processing
 Repository for the analysis of log files of failing workflows of the CMS Experiment.
 The goal is to predict the operator's actions for failing workflows stored in the [WTC Console](https://github.com/CMSCompOps/WorkflowWebTools).
+The input for the machine learning are the error logs of the failing jobs and information about the frequency of the error per site.

 ## DAQ of the error messages

-To run the analysis of the [WMArchive](https://github.com/dmwm/WMArchive) entries with Apache Spark on SWAN run the notebook [filter_wm.ipynb](https://github.com/llayer/AIErrorLogAnalysis/blob/master/spark/filter_wm.ipynb)
+To run the analysis of the [WMArchive](https://github.com/dmwm/WMArchive) entries with Apache Spark on SWAN and filter the error log snippets run the notebook [filter_wm.ipynb](https://github.com/llayer/AIErrorLogAnalysis/blob/master/spark/filter_wm.ipynb).
 The recommended options for SWAN are:
 ```
 Software Stack: Bleeding Edge